flatpickles/sketchbook/WIP.md

 -   Light-weight ergonomics // heavy-duty functionality.
     -   Opt-in customizablility.
 Sketchbook presents options for deep flexibility, but you can start any project without even creating a config file, and add complexity as you need it.
     -   Create portable work.
 Easily carry your projects into another context (client work, etc) with minimal transportation cost (redesigning, rebuilding).

-# Questions for beta testers:

--   Casing in JSON fields, e.g. "liveUpdates", "dataURL" etc
--   Documentation:
-    -   Formatting: website vs. markdown files on GitHub
--   Would you rather this was flatpickles/Sketchbook or Longitude-Labs/Sketchbook on GitHub?

 # Utils: